-3.4 Operational Data
+5. Operational Data

-3.4.1 Energy delivery (TOPED0101-TOPED0103)
+5.1 Energy delivery (TOPED0101-TOPED0103)

-According to Economic Benchmarking RIN for Transmission Network Services Provider Instructions and Definitions November 2013, ElectraNet are required to report the amount of electricity transported through ElectraNet's network in the relevant Regulatory Year (measured in GWh).
-This must be as metered at the downstream settlement location rather than the import location to ElectraNet's network.
+According to Economic Benchmarking RIN for Transmission Network Services Provider Instructions and Definitions November 2013, ElectraNet is required to report the amount of electricity transported through ElectraNet's network in the relevant Regulatory Year (measured in GWh).
+This must be metered at the downstream settlement location rather than the import location to ElectraNet's network.
 Energy delivered must be actual energy delivered data, unless this is unavailable.